fifthidea/GH2GDrive/README.md

 Telegram/Movies
 ```
 ### Telethon
+Telethon is optional and it's used as a method for downloading Telegram posts and media, and it performs better than yt-dlp.

 if you want to use Telethon, these secrets are required. if not present, it will fallback to yt-dlp.

 | Secret               |
 | -------------------- |
 | TG_SESSION           |